-In 2025, there were ... applications for ... places [Complete this in the summer]
+In 2025, there were 26 applications for 30 places

 Twins, etc

 Where there are twins, etc wanting admission and there is only a single place left within the admission number, then the Governing Board will exercise as much flexibility as possible within the requirements of infant class sizes.
 In exceptional circumstances we may be able to offer places for both twins and all triplets, even when this means breaching infant class size limits.